-(2) Any transcript or classified Committee report, or any portion thereof, may be declassified fewer than twelve years after their origination if:
+(2) Any transcript or classified committee report, or any portion thereof, may be declassified, in accordance with applicable laws or Executive orders, sooner than the time period provided for under S. Res.
+474 if:

-(i) the Chairman originates such action or receives a written request for such action, and notifies the other members of the Committee;
+(A) the chairman originates such action, with the concurrence of the ranking member;

-(ii) the Chairman, Ranking Member, and each member or former member who participated directly in such meeting or report give their approval, except that the Committee by majority vote may overrule any objections thereby raised to early declassification; and
+(B) the other current members of the committee who participated in the meeting who participated in such meeting or report have been notified of the proposed declassification, and have not objected thereto, except that the committee by majority vote may overrule any objections thereby raised to early declassification; and